 Check out a video of young scent detection puppies learning to tug at: https://youtu.be/UxinN1JS0XU.
 For nosework, after rewarding several times with food, it’s nice to break off the training with a game of tug.
 Try keeping the tug toy tucked under your armpit.
 Your dominant hand can hold the rope handle so that you’re ready to reward at source.
 This reward event is a favorite that many of our playful students relish, and an added bonus is that it clearly communicates when the work is done.

-Tug is great because it’s interactive: you and your dog can enjoy playing together.
+Tug is great because it’s interactive: you and your dog enjoy playing tug together.
 But if you or your puppy haven’t previously enjoyed tug, you might find it difficult to get the party started.
-Test our tips and see if any work for you.
+Try these tips and see if any work for you.

 Top 10 Tugging Tips

 Here are our top 10 tips for increasing tug drive of your dog, whatever his or her age: